Environmental Seismology – sensing the seismic signals of Earth surface processes

 NEW: Shakescape website online.
-This site hosts a growing collection of seismic signals turned into sound.
+This site hosts a growing collection of seismic signals turned into sound

 Spectrogram of an Earthquake followed by a rockfall